dillaryclump/autoapplier/README.md

-This is a undetected web driver that can automate applying for jobs on linkedin and sending cold emails it uses openai api to generate a cover letter.
+This is a undetected web driver that can automate applying for jobs on linkedin and sending cold messages it uses openai api to generate a cover letter.

 to use this first add a private file that contains: